-Accreditation The Wenatchee Valley College (WVC) MA program is accredited by the Commission on Accreditation of Allied Health Education Programs (1361 Park Street, Clearwater, FL 33756; 1.727.210.2350) upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment (AAMAE).
+The Wenatchee Valley College (WVC) MA program is accredited by the Commission on Accreditation of Allied Health Education Programs (25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763; 1.727.210.2350) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 The MAERB requires all accredited programs to publish information on program outcomes data that are reported annually as part of the accreditation process.
 The published outcome data must be the five-year weighted average for the program.

 This outcome measures how many entering students stay enrolled in the program to completion.